 All Hell Breaks Loose…Listen to your body

-I was feeling “off” and extremely tired during the fall of 2011 so an appointment to see my doctor was made.
-A Metro area doctor told me (TWICE!) it was nothing…”drink more water and get more rest.”
+I was feeling “off” and extremely tired during the fall of 2011.
+A doctor told me (TWICE!) it was nothing…”drink more water and get more rest.”
 In the spring of 2012 all hell broke loose for me.
-I was diagnosed with bladder cancer, then went through 2½ months of chemo, a DVT and then surgery at the Mayo Clinic that August.
-During that surgery, they also discovered I had prostate cancer which was also dealt with through surgery.
+I was diagnosed with bladder cancer, then went through several months of chemo, a DVT and surgery at the Mayo Clinic.
+During that surgery, they also discovered I had prostate cancer, also dealt with surgically.

-Following post-surgical complications, I began another long road to recovery, including trying to regain some of 65 pounds I had lost that year.
-At my low point, I was down to 145 lbs; not a good look considering I stand at 6’5”.
+Following post-surgical complications, I began another long road to recovery, including trying to regain weight - 145 lbs was not a good look considering I stand at 6’5”.
 And so a “new normal” began for me; a new diet, new medications, and scans every three months.
-For almost three years, I have managed to remain cancer free until a recent bump in the road when they surgically removed a fourth cancer, a Basal Cell Carcinoma, from under my hair line.
+For almost three years, I managed to remain cancer free until removal of a fourth cancer, Basal Cell Carcinoma.
 Given my history, it was considered a “minor cancer” (if there is such a thing!) and successfully treated.

-So I am now living a “new normal” where nothing is taken for granted.
+Recently they found a new mass in my liver – metastic bladder cancer.
+The good news was that it was small and isolated in one spot, and after liver ablation at Mayo Clinic, we are optimistic.
+I live a “new normal” where nothing is taken for granted.
 I feel very blessed and am totally convinced in the power of prayer and the benefit of having a positive attitude.
 Having a positive attitude makes a huge difference in both healing and coping.

-In my “new normal”, I’m even more thankful for the support of family and friends.
+In my “new normal,” I’m even more thankful for the support of family and friends.
 My wife and children have been unbelievably supportive and loving…they are my reason for living.
+In addition, my agency staff have been fantastic in their support in making sure the business runs without a hitch.
 My hope is that everyone remembers that every day is a gift; that’s why they call it the present.
 I’m not sure why I was lucky enough to survive all of this.
 It’s obvious the Good Lord has more plans for me.
 I just know that I feel obligated to educate and inform others that there IS hope despite the darkest of diagnoses.
-I now live for the day and don’t worry as much about the long-term future.
-It’s all about appreciating the day-to- day moments, and the family and friends that surround you.